TIBCOSoftware/tp-helm-charts/docs/dp-cluster-workshop/aks/README.md

 > This is one time step and you can also enable explicitly using the [cli command to register feature](https://learn.microsoft.com/en-us/cli/azure/feature?view=azure-cli-latest#az-feature-register)
 > e.g. az feature register --namespace Microsoft.ContainerService --name EnableWorkloadIdentityPreview

 Execute the script
 ```bash
 ./aks-cluster-create.sh
 ```

-It will take around 15 minutes to create an empty AKS cluster.
+It will take approximately 15 minutes to create an AKS cluster.
 > [!NOTE]
 > The AKS cluster provisioned is of version 1.28 which is in [public preview mode](https://> azure.microsoft.com/en-us/updates/public-preview-aks-support-for-kubernetes-version-128/)

-## POST AKS cluster create scripts
+## Post cluster creation scripts
 Execute the script to
 1. create federated workload identity federation
 2. create namespace and secret for external dns

 ```bash
 ./post-aks-cluster-script.sh
 ```

-It will take around 5 minutes to complete the configuration.
+It will take approximately 5 minutes to complete the configuration.

 ## Generate kubeconfig to connect to AKS cluster
 We can use the following command to generate kubeconfig file.